paragonie/ciphersweet/docs/README.md

       HIPAA violation risk.
 However, if you index "HIV status + last 4 digits of social security number", an attacker can't just look at the blind indexes and immediately deduce the value of this boolean field.
+* If you add too many blind indexes to your data, you may allow attackers who know some plaintexts to be able to deduce facts about other ciphertexts.
+     * We refer to these deductive strategies as "crossword puzzle attacks" because the same sort of analytical skills used to solve crossword puzzles can be employed to learn facts about the unencryptable data.
+     * Solution: Use blind indexes sparingly.
+* Each blind index is intended to be truncated and used as a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) when searching.
+  * How much you truncate each index depends on how many duplicates / false positives you wish your application to tolerate.
+  * Shorter indexes will result in more duplicates, but will be less useful for attackers trying to perform crossword puzzle attacks on the blind indexes.

 ## Setting up CipherSweet at Run-Time